jwhittles/MajorAssignmentIndividual/README.md

 This is unique from the other members of the group as one member chose to do further implementation of perlin noise.
 Specifically, more circles were added to the original code and perlin noise was used to make them float and move around the screen in a random pattern.
 The other member of the group used time to influence the original artwork.
 Specially the background colour and the size of the circles on the canvas would change over time.

 ## Inspiration
-A strong inspiration for this implementation was images which already hhave movement involved.
+A strong inspiration for this implementation was images which already have movement involved.
 I believe that using music to influence the size of the artwork would make an artwork more interesting.
-Furthermore, being able to insert any piece of of music which an individual chose would therefore make the artwork more personal to that person.
+Furthermore, being able to insert any piece of music which an individual chose would therefore make the artwork more personal to that person.
 This would allow for the individual to make a greater connection with the artwork.
 Some examples are shown [here](https://giphy.com/gifs/opening-grayscale-grow-l3q2RlV4Nb4NPdfHO).

 Another specific inspiration is Vincent Van Gogh's painting 'Starry Night' which has always been a piece of art which has interested me.
-If the clouds and the circles could be influenced by sound and specifically music I believe it would create another intersting element to this amazing piece of art.
+If the clouds and the circles could be influenced by sound and specifically music, I believe it would create another interesting element to this amazing piece of art.

 <img src="Images/Starry Night.png">

 ## Technical Explanation
-The sound elemts of the code was initialised in the following lines of code.
+The sound elements of the code was initialised in the following lines of code.
 The clouds array allowed the the clouds to be modified in the Cloud class.

     let song;
     let fft;